Environmental Engineer Visa Sponsorship Jobs in Nebraska

 Which companies sponsor visas for environmental engineers in Nebraska?

-HDR Inc., headquartered in Omaha, is one of the most active sponsors for environmental engineers in Nebraska and has a long history of H-1B filings.
+HDR Inc., headquartered in Omaha, is one of the most active sponsors for environmental engineers in Nebraska and has a long history of H-1B visa filings.
 Other sponsors include Terracon Consultants, Burns & McDonnell, and Black & Veatch, which regularly hire environmental engineers for water quality, site remediation, and infrastructure projects across the state.

 Which visa types are most common for environmental engineer roles in Nebraska?

 The H-1B is the most common visa for environmental engineers in Nebraska, as the role qualifies as a specialty occupation requiring at least a bachelor's degree in environmental engineering or a closely related field.
-TN visas are available to Canadian and Mexican nationals under the USMCA, and the O-1 is an option for engineers with demonstrated exceptional achievement in the field.
+TN visas are available to Canadian and Mexican nationals under the USMCA, and the O-1 visa is an option for engineers with demonstrated exceptional achievement in the field.

 Which cities in Nebraska have the most environmental engineer sponsorship jobs?